dooleyb1/secondyear/MT/CS2014_Systems/assignments/assignment3/README.md

 The basic idea is similar to, but a lot simpler than, the bitcoin idea of mining ["difficulty"](https://en.bitcoin.it/wiki/Difficulty).
-We require that each "CS2014 coin" includes the inputs to a SHA256 hash whose output value has a selected number of the low order (rightmost) bits with zero values.
-Since the output of a hash funcion like SHA256 is essentially random, one has to try many times before one sees such an output, and the longer the run of zeros required, the more attempts one needs.
+We require that each "CS2014 coin" be unique and include the inputs to a SHA256 hash whose output value has a selected number of the low order (rightmost) bits with zero values.
+Since the output of a hash function like SHA256 is essentially random, one has to try many times before one sees such an output, and the longer the run of zeros required, the more attempts one needs.